Originate/guide/scala/README.md

 0. Modifiers should be declared in the following order: `override`, `abstract`, `private` or `protected`, `final`, `sealed`, `implicit`, `lazy`.

 0. Put imports at the top of the file.
 Imports should be grouped from most to least specific:
-    1. The project own classes
+    1. The project's own classes
     1. Frameworks and libraries: `com.*`, `net.*`, `org.*`, etc.
     1. `scala.*`
     1. `java.*` and `javax.*`